Railroad history of Portland, Maine: Brunswick

 In June 1987, the State of Maine purchased the 56 mi Rockland Branch between Brunswick and Rockland and the Calais Branch from the Maine Central Railroad.
 Guilford serves few customers in Brunswick.
-East of Brunswick, the state recently refurbished the Rockland Branch to FRA Class 3 standards.
+East of Brunswick, the state refurbished the Rockland Branch to FRA Class 3 standards.
 The Maine Eastern Railroad was recently named to operate the railway with seasonal passenger excursions and limited freight traffic interchanging with Guilford in Brunswick.

 As of January 2009, a plan was being discussed that would extend the Downeaster service to Brunswick via the Guilford (now Pan Am Railways) alignment by making a reverse move at the Portland Intermodal Transportation Center.
 The Downeaster arriving from Boston would platform at the station same way as it does now, change ends, and then travel over a yet-to-be constructed wye which would connect the former MEC Mountain Division to the Guilford main line, and thence to Brunswick.

 On January 28, 2010, the Northern New England Passenger Rail Authority (NNEPRA) received approval for a $35 million grant from the federal government to fund track and signal upgrades for the Portland-Brunswick line.
 Pan Am Railways began work on the line in summer 2010.
 Service to Brunswick returned on November 1, 2012.

 Ski train

-In 1993, a seasonal winter service between East Deering and Bethel was to carry skiers to and from Bethel on the Grand Trunk alignment.
-However, due to unfavorable economics and that planned connecting passenger rail service to Boston had not materialized to support the ski train, the service was discontinued in 1997 after three years of operations.
+In 1993, a seasonal winter service between East Deering and Bethel was begun to carry skiers to and from Bethel on the Grand Trunk alignment.
+However, due to unfavorable economics and that planned connecting passenger rail service to Boston had not materialized to support the ski train, the service was discontinued in 1997 after three years of operation.